-Here are 10 communication skills that you need for life and work.
-Practice these and you will not only enhance the quality of your conversations, but you will also improve your relationships, leadership style, and life in general.
+Practice these, and you will enhance the quality of your conversations and improve your relationships, leadership style, and life in general.

 And who doesn’t want that?